Swiss health insurance after moving, the 90 day rule and 7 common mistakes to avoid

 St. Gallen has a wide range of insurers.
 For students and young professionals there are often special offers.
 The city is used to fast processes since many newcomers arrive here.

-At Bovita in St. Gallen we are happy to help you settle in after your move.
+At BoVita in St. Gallen we are happy to help you settle in after your move.

 Ready for your new home in Aarau?

-Furnished shared rooms from CHF 620/month – no deposit, immediately available.
+Furnished shared rooms from CHF 620/month, flexible deposit options, quickly available.

 Frequently Asked Questions

-4 questions answered
+5 questions answered

 Generally you must take out mandatory basic health insurance within three months of becoming resident.
 Only check exemptions if you truly fall into a special category.

-Sources & References
+Sources & Methodology

 Related Articles